jmertic/landscape-tools/INSTRUCTIONS.md

           commit-message: Update members
 ```

 Next is `marksuccessfulbuild.yml`, which looks for when the Netlify preview build is done and labels the pull request to be merged.
+Change the string `omp-landscape` for the name of your landscape in Netlify

 ```yaml
 name: "Set Issue Label on successful build"